Twin paradox: What it looks like: the relativistic Doppler shift

 when the source is moving directly away.
 This is fobs = 1/3frest for v/c = 0.8.

-As for the stay-at-home twin, he gets a slowed signal from the ship for 9 years, at a frequency 1/3 the transmitter frequency.
-During these 9 years, the clock of the traveling twin in the screen seems to advance 3 years, so both twins see the image of their sibling aging at a rate only 1/3 their own rate.
+The stay-at-home twin gets a slowed signal from the ship for 9 years, at a frequency 1/3 the transmitter frequency.
+During these 9 years, the clock of the travelling twin in the screen seems to advance 3 years, so both twins see the image of their sibling ageing at a rate only 1/3 their own rate.
 Expressed in other way, they would both see the other's clock run at 1/3 their own clock speed.
-If they factor out of the calculation the fact that the light-time delay of the transmission is increasing at a rate of 0.8 seconds per second, both can work out that the other twin is aging slower, at 60% rate.
+If they factor out of the calculation the fact that the light-time delay of the transmission is increasing at a rate of 0.8 seconds per second, both can work out that the other twin is ageing slower, at 60% rate.

 Then the ship turns back toward home.
 The clock of the staying twin shows "1 year after launch" in the screen of the ship, and during the 3 years of the trip back it increases up to "10 years after launch", so the clock in the screen seems to be advancing 3 times faster than usual.